aacha0/Portfolio/sql/8 weeks challenge/case 8: fresh segments.md

 <img width="146" alt="Screenshot 2024-03-10 at 7 49 49 PM" src="https://github.com/aacha0/Portfolio/assets/148589444/3483094f-6a11-4617-95ed-170664b5a10b">

 ## 3.Segment Analysis
-### Using our filtered dataset by removing the interests with less than 6 months worth of data, which are the top 10 and bottom 10 interests which have the largest composition values in any month_year?
+### Q: Using our filtered dataset by removing the interests with less than 6 months worth of data, which are the top 10 and bottom 10 interests which have the largest composition values in any month_year?
 Only use the maximum composition value for each interest but you must keep the corresponding month_year

 ```sql
 create view removed_id as (